-U.S State Vital Statistics notification of birth registred A delayed U.S. public bir th record Statement signed by the midwife in attendance at Roll of Alaska Natives ma the Bureau of Indian Affa Federal or State census record person's name, U.S. citizenshi place of birth, and date of birth ip, a U.S. An official religious record record U.S. or its territories within threat the birth with the birthplace and person's date of the birth, or age time the record was made ee months of d the Early school records that show following: name, date admitted school, date of birth, a U.S. pla and the parent's name and birth t to the ace of birth, lf Then proof is needed that: The customer was under 18 or not yet born on February 27, 2001 Before the customer turned 18: At least one parent was a U.S. citizen (by birth or naturalized); and The customer was admitted to the U.S. as a Lawful Permanent Resident and was in the legal and physical custody of a U.S. citizen parent.
+• S State Vital Statistics official tification of birth registration • A ( delayed U.S. public birth record atement signed by the physician or dwife in attendance at the birth oll of Alaska Natives maintained by e Bureau of Indian Affairs person's or State census records with the s name, U.S. citizenship, a U.S. birth, and date of birth or age U.S. or i the birth person's al religious record recorded in the its territories within three months of with the birthplace and the s date of the birth, or age at the record was made following school, o hool records that show ALL of the g: name, date admitted to the date of birth, a U.S. place of birth, parent's name and birthplace lf Then proof is needed that: The customer was under 18 or not yet born on February 27, 2001 Before the customer turned 18: At least one parent was a U.S. citizen (by birth or naturalized); and The customer was admitted to the U.S. as a Lawful Permanent Resident and was in the legal and physical custody of a U.S. citizen parent.
 Both of the customer's parents were U.S. Citizens Both parents were U.S. citizens;